What is an ADU?

 Property owner benefits:

-- Provide an additional rental income for property owners, which can help offset maintenance and repair costs
+- Provide rental income for property owners, which can help offset maintenance and repair costs

-- Low-cost housing opportunity for adult children and other relatives to remain in their community
+- Offers low-cost housing opportunity for adult children and other relatives to remain in their community (although occupants of the ADU do not have to be related to the property owner)

-- Provides long-term options for seniors – either as an opportunity for caregivers to live close by or to downsize while remaining in their community
+- Enables more options for older adults – either as an opportunity for caregivers to live close by or to downsize while remaining in their community

 Renter benefits:

-- Add affordable rental units to the housing stock to meet the needs of smaller households
+- Adds smaller rental units to the housing inventory to meet the needs of smaller households

 - Long-term residents can stay in the neighborhood they love and know (work in)